What is the UK’s Chagos Islands deal and why has Trump labelled it ‘great stupidity’?

 Writing on his Truth Social platform, Mr Trump added: “Denmark and its European Allies have to DO THE RIGHT THING.”

 The president’s move will likely have blindsided the UK government, given his previous support for the Chagos deal.
-Responding, a spokesperson said the deal has been “publicly welcomed by the US”.
+Responding at the time, a spokesperson said the deal has been “publicly welcomed by the US”.

 Laid out in principle last year, the deal is currently in its final stages in parliament, having passed through the House of Lords last week.